agutieda/Estimating-Risk-and-Time-Preferences/README.md

 # RPMs
-Repository with replication codes for "Random Models for the Joint Treatment of Risk and Time Preferences"
+Replication codes of *Random Models for the Joint Treatment of Risk and Time Preferences* by Jose Apesteguia, Miguel A. Ballester and Angelo Gutierrez-Daza.